-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.
+To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's "Drug List" OR is now restricted in some way.

-.
-The change to your drug coverage must be one of the following types of changes:

-- The drug you have been taking is no longer on the plan's Drug List. - or -- the drug you have been taking is now restricted in some way (Section 4 in this chapter tells about restrictions).

-2. You must be in one of the situations described below:

-• For those members who are new or who were in the plan last year:

-We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days the calendar year if you were in the plan last year.
-This temporary supply will be for a maximum of 30-days.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30-days of medication.
+- If you are a new member, we will cover a temporary supply of your drug during the first must be at least 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first must be at least 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days supply.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 days supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)

-- For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away: - We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply situation.

-- We will provide a one-time 31-day transition supply per drug, which will cover a temporary supplyif you have a change in your medications due to a level-of-care change.
-A level of care change mayinclude: - Entering or leaving a LTC facility - Discharged from a hospital to a home - End a Medicare Part A skilled nursing facility stay - Give up Hospice status and revert back to standard Medicare benefits - End an LTC facility stay and return to their home
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply. - We will provide a one-time 31-day transition supply per drug, which will cover a temporary supplyif you have a change in your medications due to a level-of-care change.
+A level of care change mayinclude: - o Entering or leaving a LTC facility - O Discharged from a hospital to a home - End a Medicare Part A skilled nursing facility stay - Give up Hospice status and revert back to standard Medicare benefits - o End an LTC facility stay and return to their home